swilder0123/azure-vm-diagnostics-terraform/README.md

 # azure-vm-diagnostics-terraform
 Create Azure Diagnostics VM configuration in Terraform

 This is a project to allow Azure VM diagnostics to be configured via Terraform.
-By default, it will cconfigure an Eventhub sink for all security events.
+By default, it will configure event flows to an Eventhub sink for all security events.
+This is meant to support SIEM ingest workflows from Azure VMs.

+This project makes no attempt to create or configure the Event Hub.
+Create an Azure Event Hub using the Standard SKU and the default configuration.

 ## Limitations
 This configuration is only enabled for WADCFG (Windows).
 LADCFG (Linux) is somewhat simpler and could follow.